English language emergency line

 More information:

 You'll be screened for high body temperature when you arrive.
-This is to guard against pandemics such as SARS and bird flu (avian influenza).
+This is to guard against pandemics such as COVID-19, SARS and bird flu (avian influenza).
 Depending on your results, you may need more medical tests.

 If you plan to take prescription or non-prescription medicines with you, check the Taiwan Customs website before you travel.
-See Health
+See Health.

 If you're planning to work, you need to get a work permit before you start paid or unpaid work.
 Work permits are usually arranged in Taiwan through your employer.